DataDog/KubeHound/docs/user-guide/common-operations.md

 ### Ingest a local dump

-To ingest manually, an extraction made by KubeHound, just specific where the dump is being located and the associated cluster name.
+To ingest manually an extraction made by KubeHound, just specify where the dump is being located and the associated cluster name.

 ```bash
 kubehound ingest local [directory or tar.gz path] --cluster <cluster_name>